 4 | Location of Photo

-Have a marker or a guideline in whatever room you’re taking the picture in so you can get the camera at the right level and location.
+Have a marker or a guideline in whatever room you’re taking the picture or taking Instagram photos in so you can get the camera at the right level and location.
 I made it difficult on myself.
 We had to struggle with a spinning chair, distance from the chair, height of the camera, and the angle that I shot at.
 I wish I would have used a tripod from the beginning and didn’t have to fight all those variables each month to get the “perfect” shot.
 Granted, I don’t think I have for the perfect shot but they look cute enough and I love them.

 5 | Flexibility